 If you’re not using the Netflix app for Smart TVs, Ultra HD content may need to travel through either a set-top box or gaming console to display on the TV.
 Streaming media players that support 4k include Apple TV 4k, Nvidia Shield, Roku 4, Roku Premiere, Roku Premiere+, Roku Ultra, Chromecast Ultra, TiVo Bolt, and Amazon’s newest Fire TV model.
 The Xbox One S also supports 4k.
 Be sure to have the latest firmware upgrades to any 4k-supporting devices.

 HDMI 2.0 Cable

 The bandwidth demand for 4k is much higher than 720p or 1080p so you’ll need an HDMI 2.0 cable that is made for 4k content.
 The older HDMI 1.4 standard only supports 30fps, whereas HDMI 2.0 supports 60fps.
+In addition, the HDR color specification requires HDMI 2.0a, so be sure to pick up a premium HDMI cable to ensure the highest quality video and bandwidth will support 4k/HDR content.
 Best Buy has got high-quality Audioquest cables starting at $29.99 for the Pearl-level 4-foot 4k HDMI cable.

 Find Titles In Ultra HD

-If everything is set up correctly your Netflix account should indicate Ultra HD resolutioj with a label like in the screenshot above.
+If everything is set up correctly your Netflix account should indicate Ultra HD resolution with a label like in the screenshot above.
 You should also be able to slide through a list of titles in Ultra HD as you would New Arrivals, Trending Now, and Recently Watched.
 Keep paging down through those categories if you don’t see Ultra HD right away.
-You can search for titles using our list of all Netflix Ultra HD titles.
+You can also search for movies and TV shows using our list of all Netflix Ultra HD titles.

 What about HDR?